- Magnolia Centre

 For more information on the Voluntary Chaplaincy Service, please call on 01695 657200 or email email@example.com.

+There are no Chaplains regularly timetabled on campus over the summer months.
 Our volunteer Chaplains’ time is extremely limited this term so they have not been allocated regular times on the rota below.
 If you need to contact a chaplain please ring the Student Information Centre on 01695 584554, or email them on StudentServices@edgehill.ac.uk, and they will arrange an appointment.
 You can also contact chaplains Stuart Haynes and Shmuli Brown on their email addresses listed at the bottom of this page if your need is urgent.

 Want to just talk and no EHU chaplain available?
 The Samaritans are available around the clock, 24 hours a day, 365 days a year and can be contacted for free: